vprahaladhan/ruby-oo-fundamentals-object-initialization-lab/README.md

 ## Objectives

-1. Define a class with a custom initialize routine.
+1. Define a class with a custom initialize method.
 2. Set instance variable attributes from initialize.
 3. Include a default argument for an initialize argument.